 SCI 102 is an inquiry-based science course for elementary education majors.
-The course is divided into three parts: physics, chemistry, and biology.
-In the physics part of the course, through a series of laboratory activities, students will learn both the charge model and the circuit model.
-In the chemistry part of the course, again, through a series of laboratory activities, students will learn about chemical reactions involving electron transfer and the formation of water in an acid-base solution, which serve as the foundation for understanding batteries.
-In the biology part of the course, students will apply their knowledge of physics and chemistry to the neuromuscular and the cardiovascular systems in humans.
+The course is divided into three parts: Physics, Chemistry, and Biology.
+In the Physics part of the course, through a series of laboratory activities, students will learn both the charge model and the circuit model.
+In the Chemistry part of the course, again, through a series of laboratory activities, students will learn about chemical reactions involving electron transfer, which serve as the foundation for understanding batteries.
+In the Biology part of the course, students will apply their knowledge of physics and chemistry to the neuromuscular and the cardiovascular systems in human beings.